Benik Afobe: Democratic Republic of the Congo

 Afobe also qualified to represent DR Congo through his parents.
 He was called up to the DR Congo national team, for 2017 Africa Cup of Nations qualification matches against Angola in March 2016.
 In November 2016, Afobe revealed that he had not yet been able to make an appearance for DR Congo due to a hold up with the paperwork.
 In January 2017, Afobe pulled out of the 2017 Africa Cup of Nations to focus on breaking into the starting XI at Bournemouth.

 Afobe scored on his debut for DR Congo in a 2–0 friendly win over Botswana on 5 June 2017.

 Personal life

-Afobe is of DR Congolese descent and has two daughters with his partner Lois.
+Afobe is of Malagasy and DR Congolese descent and has two daughters with his partner Lois.
 He had a daughter named Amora, who died in November 2019 at the young age of two.
 Amora died in hospital due to her unexpectedly having sepsis.

 He has another daughter, who is named Alba who at the time of her older sister's death was only one year old.